 In the area of Diafani you can see some stone walled terraces carved into the hillsides for the cultivation of vegetables, olive trees, lemons, apricotes, fig trees, and many more plants.
 On the hills there are some old windmills also, but most of them are in ruined condition.

-Who stay in this small town they can participate in boat trips and excursions from Diafani, which sail to some hidden beaches of the north and to Saria island.
+Who stay in this small town they can participate in söme boat trips and excursions, which sail to some hidden beaches of the north and to Saria island.
 You can find also some tour guides to explore the area, who can introduce to you the hiking trails and hidden gems of the area.

-The beach of Diafani is located in the center of the village, directly in front of the promenade.
-Diafani beach offers grey pebbles, shallow sea and of course some parasols and sunbeds to its visitors.
+If you are looking for Diafani beach, just walk to the center of the village, directly in front of the promenade.
+The local beach offers grey pebbles, shallow sea and of course some parasols and sunbeds to its visitors.
 On a hot day just step into the refreshing sea, and go to swim!
 On the maps you can find usually Diafani beach as Paralia Diafani, or Παραλία Διαφανή in Greek.

 Near Diafani there are some secluded bays in the area also, like as Kampi beach (Παραλία Καμπί) or Vananta beach (known as also Vananda, Paralia Vananta or Παραλία Βαναντα in Greek.